List of protected areas of Himachal Pradesh

 Forests in the state of Himachal Pradesh (northern India) currently cover an area of nearly 37,939 sqkm, which is about 68.16% of the total land area of the state.
 The forests were once considered to be the main source of income of the state and most of the original forests were clear felled.
 The emphasis has shifted, however, from exploitation to conservation.
 The state government aims to increase forest cover to 50% of the total land area.
 There have been various projects, including the establishment of protected areas such as National Parks, designed to preserve and expand the forests.

 Preservation and nationalisation of forests

 Steps are being taken to intensify environmental preservation and sustainable development in the Himachal Pradesh region.
 All remaining forests in Himachal Pradesh have been nationalised under the supervision of the officers like Indian forest service, Himachal Forest Service and seasoned Range/Dy.Range Forest Officers.
 Felling of trees and sale of timber is now controlled by the State Forest Corporation, and an Enforcement Organisation has been established to prevent the illegal felling of trees and the smuggling of timber.
 Hunting has also been restricted.

-The government has created 33 Sanctuaries, and two National Parks.
+The government has created 33 Sanctuaries, and five National Parks.
 Additional national parks sites are proposed.